-In diagnosing depression, the signs and symptoms of depression can, and often do vary widely from person to person.
-There are also some physical and psychiatric conditions that may imitate the symptoms as well.
+In diagnosing depression, the signs and symptoms of depression can, and often do, vary widely from person to person.
+There are also some physical and psychiatric conditions that may mimic the symptoms as well.

 A depression diagnosis has been called the 'common cold of mental health' especially since the release of the medication Prozac in 1988.